 In the following example, let's assume we are using a typical authoring schema.
-We have a simple document that contains a title, a bulleted list, and a section with two body text elements.
+We have a simple document that contains a title, a bulleted list, and a section with two paragraphs.
 Quark XML Author displays these content elements on the Word canvas as follows: